reactplay/docs/docs/contribution-guide.md

 - If you are a regular user and think some feature might be beneficial you can [request a feature](https://github.com/reactplay/react-play/issues/new?assignees=&labels=&template=feature-request.yml&title=%E2%9C%A8+%5BFeature+request%5D%3A+).
 - Found a bug.
 Great!
 Go ahead and open a [bug report](https://github.com/reactplay/react-play/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%F0%9F%90%9B+%5BBug+report%5D%3A+)
 - You could also improve the [docs](https://github.com/reactplay/docs) which would help us immensely.
+- You could give us feedback, suggestions and help us improve our UX.
   <!-- TODO: social media handles-->
+- Have interest in interacting with public, you are welcome to manage our social media handles
-  It doesn't end here.
-You could give us feedback, suggestions and help us improve our UX.
-You could write articles on our [blog](https://blog.reactplay.io/).
-You could also be our advocate and help us in arranging events, sponsors and support.
+- Have a flair for writing, you could publish articles on our [blog](https://blog.reactplay.io/).
+- You could also be our advocate and help us in arranging events, sponsors and support.

 You as a contributor could just about do anything mentioned above or any combination of the things above.
 We love our contributors and do our best to accommodate what you bring to the table.